caillotantoine/gettingstartedgdb/README.md

 These commands allow you to control your program after a breakpoint.

 ## Examination
-Now we know how to break our program and navigate in it, we want to examine its variables to undertand where are the potiential problems.
+Now we know how to break our program and navigate in it, we want to examine its variables to understand where are the potential problems.

 ### Variables
 It is possible to list the variables in the frame we are in with